IaKee/nundertale/README.md

 At the moment, there is no actual gameplay in nUndertale, just functional menus.
 To start a new game, select "New Game" from the main menu.
 To load a saved game, select "Load Game".
 The game settings menu allows the player to adjust the volume and screen resolution.
 To quit the game, select "Quit".

+## Origin

+The idea for Nundertale was born during a late-night Discord call, when the creator decided to remake Undertale from scratch using C programming language and the Allegro graphics library.
+The concept quickly evolved into a parody game that would poke fun at the original's gameplay mechanics and story.

 ## Conclusion

 nUndertale is a fun and lighthearted parody of Undertale that will have players laughing and enjoying themselves.
 While still in early development, the functional menus provide a glimpse into what the game will eventually become.